 - 3) Street Trees should be planted at least five feet from fire hydrants, six feet from street signs, seven feet from curb cuts, and thirty feet from stop signs.
-The edges of tree planting beds should be at least two feet from gas, electric, water, and sewer lines, and at least four feet from oil fill pipes. - 4) Trees should be planted with sufficient soil volume to support growth through maturity.
-600 cubic feet of soil volume is recommended for small trees and 1,000 cubic feet for large trees.
-This may be accomplished by connecting tree pits to adjacent landscaped areas either directly or with a modular suspended pavement system.
-Structural soil may be used if other methods prove infeasible. - 5) Tree pits should have a minimum dimension of 5 feet wide and 10 feet long; any pavement or surfacing should be permeable to air and water and designed and constructed to prevent soil compaction.
+The edges of tree planting beds should be at least two feet from gas, electric, water, and sewer lines, and at least four feet from oil fill pipes.

+4) Trees should be planted with sufficient soil volume to support growth through maturity.
+A minimum of 600 cubic feet of soil volume is recommended for small trees and 1,000 cubic feet for large trees.
+Where possible, tree pits should be connected together or to adjacent landscaped areas.
+Modular suspended pavement system may be used where appropriate.
+Structural soil may be used, but trees should not be planted directly in structural soils.

+5) Tree pits should have a minimum dimension of 5 feet wide and 10 feet long.